Overwatch Heroes Tier List Quick Summary:

 Lúcio

 I used to think that support is measured by the amount of healing they can do, but in reality, you also need other buffs.
-In this regard, Lúcio is one of the top Overwatch characters because he can heal and increase speed, which is everything in this game.
+In this regard, Lúcio is still one of the best Overwatch characters because he can heal and increase speed, which is everything in this game.
 He has great survivability, unlike most classic healers.
-He can push off enemies, and the ultimate is super valuable.
-He is just the support that is always the right pick.
+He can push off enemies, and the ultimate is still super valuable.
+I just would not call him the always-correct S-tier pick anymore.
+He is still great, just not as dominant as the very top supports right now.

 Wuyang

 I like how casual and clean Wuyang’s style is.
-I love his primary fire, the way he can heal his teammates, and his push-back wave.
-As long as you stay behind your friends and heal them, while dealing pretty good damage, he is a great support hero.
-But if you keep jumping into fights or pick bad spots, you’ll be dealt with pretty quickly.
+I love his primary fire, the way he can heal teammates, and his push-back wave.
+As long as you stay behind your friends and heal them while also dealing pretty good damage, he is a great support hero.
+But if you keep jumping into fights or pick bad spots, you will get punished fast.
+He was already in a good spot before, and A-tier still feels right for him.

 B-Tier